wyantb/js-regex/Readme.md

 ### Features

-js-regex has a mix of features that make it especially appealling, when compared to writing raw regexs or using other builder libraries, for building complicated regexes:
+js-regex has a mix of features that make it especially appealing, when compared to writing raw regexs or using other builder libraries, for building complicated regexes:

 * [Macros](#macros)
   - Macros are basically named sequences